finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

 LIMIT 42; // String | SQL query to generate the design object from
         Boolean validateWithMetadata = true; // Boolean | Should the table be validated against the users' view of Sys.Field to fill in DataTypes, etc.? try {
+            // uncomment the below to set overrides at the request level
+            // QueryDesign result = apiInstance.putSqlToQueryDesign(body, validateWithMetadata).execute(opts);

             QueryDesign result = apiInstance.putSqlToQueryDesign(body, validateWithMetadata).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {